-Our son Elias is in preschool at Lord of Life Preschool.
-Our daughter Eliana was born in February 2015 and is working so hard to walk before she crawls.
+Our son, Elias, is in preschool at Lord of Life.
+His little sister, Eliana, is a risk taker, which I think comes from trying to keep up with her big brother.
 Parenting has been the greatest joy of my life.
 Michele is such a wonderful mother!
 I'm so proud of her!

-I enjoy riding my motorcycles, playing xbox360 and PS4 (mostly the Call of Duty series) online with my friends around the country, exercising (never going to get huge like Arnold, but I want be fit for life), horsing around on the guitar, biking, billiards, entertaining our cat Buster Brown and climbing 14,000 foot mountains in Colorado every summer.
+I enjoy riding my motorcycles, playing xbox360 and PS4 (mostly the Call of Duty series) online with my friends around the country, exercising (never going to get huge like Arnold, but I want to be fit for life), plinking around on the guitar, biking, billiards, and climbing 14,000 foot mountains in Colorado every summer.
 Oh yea, and to my friends in Nebraska: I’m still watching the Huskers play football.
 Go Big Red.

 I’m excited about our future here at Lord of Life as we Love God, Love Others and Serve the World by being “missional” in every situation of life.